 Established in 2008 by our three co-founders, Gilad Yavetz, Zafrir Yoeli and Amit Paz, Enlight began as a company focused on developing small-scale greenfield solar energy projects in Israel.
-Over the past 14 years, we have transformed into a global renewables platform with, as of the Approval Date, an approximate 17.4 GW portfolio across 11 different countries and 198 employees, focused on delivering utility-scale renewable energy projects.
+Over the past 14 years, we have transformed into a global renewables platform with, as of the Approval Date, an approximate 17.0 GW portfolio across 11 different countries and 217 employees, focused on delivering utility-scale renewable energy projects.
 Our transformation has been driven by a tailored strategy of gradual entry into new markets, coupled with a clear focus on execution.
 As a founder-led company with an owner's mindset, we pride ourselves on our proven track record of success in scaling our business.

-2008 Our Founding n.a.
-2009 First project finance closed in Israel for rooftop solar energy project n.a.
-2010 Listing on the Tel Aviv Stock Exchange \$10 2011 Initiation of onshore wind energy development activities in Israel \$18 2012 First solar energy project in Europe \$16 2013 Onset of construction of Halutzyut \$73 2014 First wind energy project in Europe \$64 2015 Commercial operation of Halutzyut \$58 2016 Entry into the Balkan wind energy market \$89 2017 Entry into the Hungarian solar energy market \$248 2018 Acquisition of the biggest onshore wind energy project under development in Spain \$253 2019 Entry into the Swedish wind energy market \$945 2020 Acquisition of Björnberget, one of the largest onshore wind energy farms in Europe \$1,717 2021 Entry into the United States through the Clēnera Acquisition \$2,280 Q2 2022 (1) Reached over 1 GW of capacity for our Operational Projects, including the largest operational wind farm in Spain \$2,084
+Year-end market cap (\$mm) 2008 Our Founding n.a.
+First project finance closed in Israel for rooftop solar 2009 energy project 2010 Listing on the Tel Aviv Stock Exchange \$10 Initiation of onshore wind energy development activities \$18 2011 2012 First solar energy project in Europe \$16 \$73 2013 Onset of construction of Halutziot \$64 2014 First wind energy project in Europe 2015 Commercial operation of Halutziot \$58 \$89 2016 Entry into the Balkan wind energy market 2017 Entry into the Hungarian solar energy market \$248 Acquisition of the biggest onshore wind energy 2018 project under development in Spain \$945 2019 Entry into the Swedish wind energy market Acquisition of Björnberget, one of the largest onshore 2020 \$1,717 wind energy farms in Europe Entry into the United States through the Clēnera Acquisition 2021 \$2,280 Reached over 1 GW of capacity for our Operational

-(1) Market capitalization figure is as of June 30, 2022.
+(1) Market capitalization figure is as of September 30, 2022.